-The WDT time-out during HALT is different from other chip reset conditions, since it can perform a "warm reset" that resets only the program counterand SP, leaving the other circuits in their original state.
+The WDT time-out during HALT is different from other chip reset conditions, since it can perform a "warm reset" that resets only the Program Counter and Stack Pointer, leaving the other circuits in their original state.
 Some registers remain unchanged during other reset conditions.
 Most registers are reset to the "initial condition" when the reset conditions are met.
 By examining the PDF and TO flags, the program can distinguish between different "chip resets".